By Chris Thibaudeau

 Effect of Weight Training on Serum Testosterone

 Again, research prove, in a consistant manner, that the level of serum testosterone is higher after a bout of demanding resistance training.
 That increase being affected by the amount of muscle mass stimulated, the training load and the level of intensity (again intensity reffering to a %age of your 1RM).

 Effect of the amount of muscle mass stimulated on serum testosterone

 Findings all flood in the same direction as to say that the larger the amount of muscle mass is stimulated simultaneously, the more the testosterone level increase.
 You might have heard a trillion time that multi-joints exercises were better than isolation exercises to develop muscle mass and strength but without really knowing why.

+Well this is one of the reasons: multi-joints exercise stimulate more testosterone production compared to single-joints movements.
 That's why doing heavy sets of squat will build you all around, because it shut your natural levels of testosterone through the roof!

 For that reason the bulk of your program should be constituted of the basic, multi-joints movements, if you want more testosterone that is!

 Yet despite that we see countless individuals doing endless hours of biceps curl, leg extension and the likes.
 Literaly wasting their time when they could be training productively!

 Effect of the Training Load (volume) on Serum Testosterone

+Most of the literature goes in the same way on this issue.
+Resistance exercise must be done at a sufficient volume to fully stimulate testosterone production.
 Too low a volume will not cause testosterone to be released a level near what higher volume do.